smcmullan-ncirl/SSPProject/README.md

 There's no real need to change any settings apart from the enabled flags

+**TBD**: Note that in the case of writing out to CSV and PostgresSQL DB there is only full implementation support for three types at the moment and thus the other types will need to be disabled in the config file above to suppress exceptions and error handling messages:

+    ping
+    http
+    tcpthroughput

 ## Performance

 The following metrics were acquired running the DIADataImport application on the machine specification listed above